High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices

 The essential question of ``how well does QAOA perform?'' is perhaps best thought of as two separate questions: ``assuming one has good (or optimal) angles, what kind of approximation ratio can QAOA give?'' and ''how difficult is it to find good angles?''.
 This work is particularly interested in the first question, with an emphasis on real-world performance on current NISQ devices.
 In this section we give details as to how we found the angles which are then tested on hardware, without significantly commenting on the difficulty (i.e. algorithmic scaling) of the angle finding.

 The combinatorial optimization problems that will be sampled on the NISQ computers are maximization random $3$-SAT instances, with a clause density of $4$.
 The selection of clause density is important because we need to have a balance between having too few clauses, which makes the optimization problem easy to solve, but each additional clause comes with substantial additional gate operations and higher circuit depths which means the computation will have more errors.
-We chose a clause density of $4$ based on ref. \cite{golden2023quantum}, which shows that a clause density of $4$ is right at the start of the plateau of the $3$-SAT problems being hard, which makes the problems both hard in general to solve exactly but also minimizes the number of circuit operations.
+We chose a clause density of $4$ based on ref. \cite{golden2023quantum}, which shows that a clause density of $4$ is right at the start of the plateau of the $3$-SAT problems being hard, which makes the problems hard in general to solve exactly and minimizes the number of circuit operations.